RMerl/asuswrt-merlin/README-merlin.txt

 - Allows tweaking TCP/UDP connection tracking timeouts
 - CIFS client support (for mounting remote SMB share on the router)
 - Layer7 iptables matching
-- User-defined options for DHCP requests (required by some ISPs)
+- User-defined options for WAN DHCP queries (required by some ISPs)
-- Name field to the DHCP reservation list
+- Name field on the DHCP reservation list
 - Improved NAT loopback (based on code from phuzi0n from the DD-WRT forums)
 - Dual WAN support (both failover and load balancing supported) (EXPERIMENTAL)